 Powered by Atman Health

 Most cardiology practices in the Meridian area have multi-month waits.
-Dr. Rahul Deo's virtual cardiology practice typically sees new patients within the week — by video, with testing ordered at a lab or imaging center near you.
-Board-certified, Harvard-trained.
+Deo Medical Cardiology typically sees new patients within the week, by video, with testing ordered at a lab or imaging center near you.
+Whether you're searching for an online cardiologist, telemedicine cardiology in Meridian, or a telehealth cardiologist in Idaho, the practice is the same: a cardiologist by video.
 No referral needed.

 Wait Times · Availability · Meridian